fleetdm/fleet/docs/Contributing/Configuration-for-contributors.md

 ### smtp_settings.authentication_type

-The type of authentication for the configured SMTP server.
+This is the type of authentication for the configured SMTP server.

-- Optional setting (string).
+- Optional setting (string)
-- Default value: `authtype_username_password`.
+- Default value: `authtype_username_password`
 - Possible values:
   - `authtype_none` - use this if your SMTP server is open
   - `authtype_username_password` - use this if your SMTP server requires authentication with a username and password